NixOS/nix/doc/manual/source/command-ref/nix-store/query.md

 - `--use-output` / `-u`

-  For each argument to the query that is a [derivation], apply the query to the output path of the derivation instead.
+  For each argument to the query that is a [store derivation], apply the query to the output path of the derivation instead.

 - `--force-realise` / `-f`

   Realise each argument to the query first (see [`nix-store --realise`](./realise.md)).

-[derivation]: @docroot@/glossary.md#gloss-derivation
+[store derivation]: @docroot@/glossary.md#gloss-store-derivation

 # Queries